GURPREETSINGHMULTANI/Bootstrap-Muesum-Of-Candy-Project/README.md

 ## Description

-Created a nice-looking candy showcase to practice my Bootstrap skills.
+Created a nice-looking candy showcase to practice my HTML, CSS, Javascript, and Bootstrap skills.
 The showcase is responsive at different screen-sizes.

 ## Illustrations